Mitsubishi Materials Corporation

 ・A transportation scenario was set for each major raw material (excluding waste as raw materials and by-products as raw materials).

-・Distances between countries were set using the IDEA database on distances between countries, and other distances were set using a distance search site (with distance given by an in-house company in a questionnaire adopted in some cases).
+・Distances between countries were set using the IDEA database on distances between countries, and other distances were set using a distance search site (with distance given by an in-house Company in a questionnaire adopted in some cases).

 2) Emissions from the physical distribution of products that were shipped and transported in the reportable fiscal year at the expense of the company